BT2701/SaleSphere/README.md

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## Contact
-If you have any questions or suggestions, feel free to contact us at [Truong's mail](mailto:dttruonga8tqtpy@gmail.com).
+If you have any questions or suggestions, feel free to contact us at [Mail](mailto:dttruonga8tqtpy@gmail.com).